 Few artists have established such a radical reputation through their use of white as Lowry.
-The colour went on to occupy real primacy in the celebrated Lancashire native’s art, apparently stemming from criticism of his work by Manchester Guardian art critic Bernard Taylor, who also taught Lowry at Salford School of Art.
+The color went on to occupy real primacy in the celebrated Lancashire native’s art.
+The style stemmed from criticism of his work by art critic Bernard Taylor, who taught Lowry at Salford School of Arts.

-According to Lowry, Taylor objected to what he considered the overly low tone of the artist’s paintings that served to make depicted figures disappear into the background.
-A painting like Pit Tragedy, of 1919, might serve as an excellent case study for this.
+According to Lowry, Taylor objected to what he considered the overly low tone of the artist’s paintings, which served to make depicted figures disappear into the background.

 Pierre Adolphe Valette (1876–1942)

 The artistic brilliance of white was not a discovery first made by Lowry — not even within his native north of England.
-That much is apparent with one glance at the works of the French Impressionist painter who is mostly remembered these days as Lowry’s tutor, Pierre Adolphe Valette.
+French Impressionist painter Pierre Adolphe Valette was there first, but today he is mostly remembered as Lowry’s tutor.

 Valette’s use of white in his depictions of the filtering effects of light on smog-ridden Manchester marks out the painter as one of Lowry’s most obvious forerunners.
-The Saint Etienne-born painter’s acclaimed urban landscapes now form part of the collection of Manchester Art Gallery.
+The Saint-Étienne-born painter’s acclaimed urban landscapes now form part of the collection of Manchester Art Gallery in England.

 Kazimir Malevich (1878–1935)

-Such pieces follow the 1917 Russian Revolution, and reflect Malevich’s then-interest in white as a symbol of uniformity, equality and purification.
-However, the devout Christian mystic also used white to point the way to what he believed was the art of painting’s new, ‘non-objective’ future.
+Such pieces follow the 1917 Russian Revolution, and reflect Malevich’s then-interest in white as a symbol of uniformity, equality and purity.
+Ultimately the devout Christian mystic also used white to indicate what he believed was the “non-objective” future of painting.

 Lee Ufan (1936-)

 Lee Ufan was born in Haman County in South Korea, but has resided in Japan since the 1950s.
-The minimalist painter is known for creating his works flat on the ground, with the results reminiscent of other Korean artists’ response to their own ‘Russian Revolution’-type event – the Korean War, the trauma of which sparked a search for a new sense of calmness and purity.
+This minimalist painter is known for creating his works on flat ground.
+As a result, his work is reminiscent of other Korean artists’ response to the Korean War, the trauma of which sparked a search for a new sense of calmness and purity.